-Last summer, while we stayed in the Port de Plaisance Paris-Arsenal, they told us that we could have a mooring for this winter.
+Last summer, while we stayed in the Port de Plaisance Paris-Arsenal, they told us we could have a mooring for this winter.
 Did we have to think about this offer or talk it over?
 No, we both said yes at the same time, which was just about immediately.
-Wintering at the Arsenal had been our dream initially, and we had been on the waiting list since the year 2000.
-Even though we love Roanne and plan to return next winter, we jumped at the chance to spend a winter in the center of Paris.
+Wintering at the Arsenal had been our dream initially, and we had been on the waiting list since 2000.
+So even though we love Roanne and plan to return next winter, we jumped at the chance to spend a winter in the center of Paris.

 We arrived at the Arsenal on the 15th of September and began to settle in for the winter.
-We ordered a landline with high-speed Internet.
-We signed up for French classes and conversation groups and became Amis du Louvre.
-We got our Navigo passes, picked out our favorite cafés, made a few friends, even got our barge photo taken by Google Earth, and so far, nous sommes heureux comme des Poissons dans l'eau.
+First, we ordered a landline with high-speed Internet.
+Then, we signed up for French classes, conversation groups, and Les Amis du Louvre.
+Finally, we bought our Navigo passes, picked out our favorite cafés, made a few friends, and even got our barge photo taken by Google Earth, and so far, nous sommes heureux comme des Poissons dans l'eau.

-In the last century, from our San Francisco home's comfort, we made plans for our new adventure as barge owners in France.
+In the last century, we made plans for our new adventure as barge owners in France from our San Francisco home's comfort.

 We read.
 We researched.
 We made decisions.
 We started dreaming.
-We did the best that we could to plan for a life that we knew nothing about, and amazingly, looking back, we have never been disappointed in what reality delivered vs. the dream.
-We can honestly say that the truth has turned out to be better than the dream.
+We did our best to plan for a life we knew nothing about, and amazingly, looking back, we have never been disappointed in what reality delivered vs. the dream.
+So we can say that the truth turned out to be better than the dream.

 We realized that Roanne was a better fit for us during that first winter than Paris would have been.
 We were still debutantes in our barging life and debutantes in our French life as well, and Roanne was a good place for us to begin.
 Life in Roanne vs. life in Paris was the difference between wading into the pool's kiddie end or diving into the deep end from the highest platform.
 We might have made a painful belly flop into our French life if we had been given a mooring in Paris in that very first year.

 Our winters in Roanne taught us how to appreciate France.
 We made French friends who took us under their wing.
 They introduced us to their favorite restaurants and their favorite wines.
 We loved learning from real experts.
-We were attentive students with excellent teachers, and we enjoyed their company even if we didn't always understand what they were saying.
+We were attentive students with excellent teachers and enjoyed their company even if we didn't always understand what they said.

-Looking back, we are amazed that they wanted to spend any time with us at all, considering that during that first year, we could not put two sentences together without taking five minutes to think out how to conjugate the verbs and pronounce the words.
+Looking back, we are amazed that they wanted to spend time with us, considering that during that first year, we could not put two sentences together without taking five minutes to think out how to conjugate the verbs and pronounce the words.
 These friendships would never have happened to beginners like us in a big city like Paris.

 We've moored in Paris almost every summer, either at the beginning or end of our cruising season.
-And one year, we made it our destination and stayed for more than a month.
-Paris has always been a magnet for us, and we love enjoying the city with all of the other tourists, but we always wondered what it would be like to spend the whole winter moored in such a beautiful and exciting city.
+And one year, we made it to our destination and stayed for over a month.
+Paris has always been a magnet for us, and we love enjoying the city with all the other tourists, but we always wondered what it would be like to spend the whole winter moored in such a beautiful and exciting city.

 In 2005, while we were in the port during the summer, Bruno, le Maître de Port Adjoint, at the Arsenal, finally gave us the okay for a winter stay.

-So, we arrived in mid-September to spend this winter.
-We were planning to leave in the Spring, cruise along the canals during the summer, and then return to Roanne in October 2007.
-That was our plan, but Paris being Paris, after just a couple of weeks we realized that we didn't want to leave in six months.
+We arrived in mid-September to spend this winter.
+We planned to leave in the Spring, cruise along the canals during the summer, and then return to Roanne in October 2007.
+That was our plan, but Paris being Paris, we realized after a few weeks that we didn't want to leave the port in six months.

-We took our good news out to dinner with us and toasted our new life in Paris.
+We brought our good news to dinner with us and toasted our new life in Paris.

-As we begin our 8th year in France, we know that we are ready for Paris.
+As we begin our 8th year in France, we know we are ready for Paris.
 We have learned about France from the inside out.
 Life in the small villages during the summer and Roanne in the winter has taught us many valuable skills.
 We wouldn't go so far as to say that we understand the French culture, but we certainly have made progress in that department.
-Our French improves with every lesson, and we are learning something new about Paris every day.
+Our French improves with every lesson, and we learn something new about Paris daily.